Anonymoush4cker7/instahack/README.md

 # About Instahack

-ighack is a Shell based script which is officially made to test password strength of instagram account from termux with bruteforce attack
+Ighack is a Shell based script which is officially made to test password strength of instagram account from termux with bruteforce attack